azeemba/github-webhook-aws-lambda-to-S3/README.md

 If you are managing multiple AWS credentials, you can use the [named profiles](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html) features.
 Otherwise you can skip the `--profile <name>` argument from the command.

+Note: You will have to `npm install` once locally since those dependencies need to be packaged and deployed to Lambda as well.

 ## Caveats

 - Each build reuploads everything to S3, even if the objects are